Victor Wanyama now a transfer target for Manchester United

 Victor Wanyama has now emerged as one of the key targets for Manchester United.

-Jose Mourinho is considering replacements for retiring Michael Carrick and Manuel Fellaini, who could ditch the club for Besiktas.
+Jose Mourinho is considering replacements for retiring Michael Carrick and Manuel Fellaini, who is leaving the club for Besiktas, and has settled on signing the Kenyan captain.

 Daily Mail reports that Wanyama is one of the five players Mourinho and his coaching staff have zeroed in on as they seek to find a player to man the midfield alongside Nemanja Matic and another to provide competition for Paul Pogba and Juan Mata.